rpetit3/call_variants/README.md

 # A little more about the pipeline

 ### Step 1: Alignment against your reference
 Reads from the input FASTQ file are aligned to a BWA index of your reference.
 Depending on the average read length of the input sequences either *bwa mem* (>70bp) or *bwa aln* (<=70bp) is used.
-In both cases the reads are mapped as single-end reads, as the paired-end status is not always available.
+In both cases the reads are mapped as single-end reads, as paired-end has not been implemented into *call_variants* yet.

 ##### Mean Read Length > 70bp: bwa mem
 ```